Jofreylin/XLF_XLIFF_TRANSLATOR/README.md

 - Translates the content of `<source>` to `<target>` using Google Translator.
 - Handles files with `.xml`, `.xlf`, `.xliff` extensions.
 - Automates the translation process while maintaining the XML structure.
+- Excellent choice for i18n.
+- Working perfect for Angular Internationalization.

 ## Requirements